sonata-nfv/son-sp-infrabstract/vim-adaptor/utils/README.md

       ]
     }

-In order to remove it:
+In order to remove the create chain the payload will look like:

     {
       "action":"delete",
       "instance_id":"0000-00000000-00000000-0000"
     }

+The agent will return a String "SUCCESS", encoded with UTF-8 charset, after a successful chain setup or delete, an error message othewise.

 ## License